 Skyhawk Baseball | Rick Guarno - Assistant Coach

-Rick Guarno is in his first season as an assistant coach at UT Martin under head coach Rick Robinson.
+Rick Guarno is in his second season as an assistant coach at UT Martin under head coach Rick Robinson.
 Guarno serves as the recruiting coordinator and hitting coach for the Skyhawks.

-Guarno has spent the last two seasons as the recruiting coordinator alongside Robinson at Young Harris College in Young Harris, Ga.
+Before joining the Skyhawks, Guarno spent two seasons as the recruiting coordinator alongside Robinson at Young Harris College in Young Harris, Ga.

 At Young Harris, Guarno coached Zach Bricknell, who was a first team All-American in 2013 after belting a school record 22 home runs, which also led the nation.
 Bricknell was amongst five first team all-conference selections in Guarno's final two seasons (2013-14) at Young Harris.